kggreene/kggreene.github.io/README.md

 - "How Machine Vision Fails: Adversarial Attacks, AV Accidents and Other Problems", REWORK Deep Learning for Robotics and AI in Industrial Automation Summits", SF, CA, 2018

 ### Computer Vision, AI, ML and AV Projects for Cambridge Startups
-- AV decision making AI
+- Decision making AI for autonomous vehicles, design, implementation and on car testing

 - Machine learning for drug delivery system

 - Computer vision for QR codes in wearables

-- Testing and documenting software for computer vision tools
+- Computer vision software testing and documentation

 ### Dragon Paint
 Expressive augmentation and GANs for generating style consistent cartoons characters and group variation from extremely small original data sets.